 • The Dorrance Brooks Square Historic District encompasses two huge swaths of Central Harlem, stretching from W 135th to W 140th Streets between Adam Clayton Powell Jr. Boulevard and St. Nicholas Avenue (the square in the district's name is on its southwestern edge).

 • The area is a residential neighborhood consisting mostly of Renaissance Revival- and Queen Anne-style row houses built in the late 19th and early 20th century.
 (Looking to grab a bite there?
 Try the popular Caribbean spot The Edge.)

-• The proposed district was home to many notable African American thinkers, artists, actors and doctors during the Harlem Renaissance (approx. 1915-1940), including intellectual W.E.B.
+• The district was home to many notable African American thinkers, artists, actors and doctors during the Harlem Renaissance (1920s-1940s), including intellectual W.E.B.
 DuBois, performer Ethel Waters and sculptor Augusta Savage.

 • After a number of neighborhood groups sounded the alarm, the Landmarks Commission decided to include Mt.
 Calvary Church at 116 Edgecombe Avenue—bought by developers and until recently slated for demolition—within the boundaries of the new historic district.

 For daily updates, follow The Curious Uptowner on Facebook, Instagram and Twitter